Bound-T

 The tool

-SSF developed Bound-T at first for the European Space Agency and successfully used it in space projects (for example, in the DEBIE instrument.
-Tidorum is now making Bound-T commercially available in various ways as detailed below.
+SSF developed Bound-T at first for the European Space Agency and successfully used it in space projects, for example, in the DEBIE instrument, on which a report (PDF) was published.
+Tidorum is now making Bound-T available in various ways as detailed below.

 Products and services